nengelmann/nengelmann/README.md

 - knowledge _- thought linking, second brain -_

 🌱 I’m currently
-- building a startup to enhance the manufacturing industry
+- building a startup to support the manufacturing industry
 - enhancing my second brain

 📫 How to reach me\